LindgeW/transformer_for_textclassification/README.md

 <img src="imgs/trans_structure.png"/>

 ## Fine-tune Tricks
 The demo apply transformer decoder to finish text classification task.
 Actually, it's hard to adjust the parameter value of model to proper one.
-Here, I draw a brief conclusion for how to effectively fine-tune the transformer encoder.
+Here, I draw a brief conclusion for how to effectively fine-tune the parameters.

 + Adam optimization with learning rate of 1.5e-4 (1e-4 magnitude) and learning rate decay schedule with exponential decay of each epoch.
 If lr is set larger(1e-3 magnitude), the result is not well.